-Size: Up to 28 inches and 7 pounds, 4 ounces (although an unverified 8 1/2 pound fish was reported); most off piers are 16-24 inches in length.
+Size: Up to 32.6 inches and 7 pounds, 4 ounces (although an unverified 8 1/2 pound fish was reported); most from piers are 16-24 inches in length.
 The California record fish weighed 7 lb 1 oz and was taken from Newport Harbor in May of 2005.
+The diving record is 5 Lbs 15 oz for a fish taken at Corona Del Mar in 1982.
 A freak (if true) fish weighing 11 Lbs.
 2 oz. was reported from Redondo Beach in 1904 (see below).

 Piers: Common at sandy beach piers in southern California with best fishing occurring during the summer months, July to September.
 Best bets: Crystal Pier, Oceanside Pier, San Clemente Pier, Belmont Veterans Memorial Pier, Hermosa Beach Pier, Manhattan Beach Pier, Malibu Pier, and Goleta Pier.